 How are solvers evolving over time?

-This plot shows the average runtime of each year’s final-released solver version, relative to that year’s fastest solver, over all S and M size benchmarks in our set.
+This plot shows the average runtime of each year’s final-released solver version, relative to the best solver ever measured, over all S and M size benchmarks in our set.
 This shows the performance evolution of solvers, relative to one another.

 Solver: